CatalysmsServerManager/docs/docs/en/CPM/cpmsettings.md

 ## The various settings explained

+`<AdvClaims_Reversed_TpHeight>-1</AdvClaims_Reversed_TpHeight>`

+By default the revesed claim teleport sends the player to ground level (y=-1).
+Set this to a height if you want the player to tp to a specific height.

+`<AdvClaims_PVP_KillingMode>3</AdvClaims_PVP_KillingMode>`

+Define the PVP killing mode in an Adv.
+Claim PVP

 `<BlockUTF8Names_Enabled>true</BlockUTF8Names_Enabled>`

 Prevent or allow players to connect that have UTF-8 charset characters in their name.

+`<BloodmoonSpawner_DespawnAllOnStart>false</BloodmoonSpawner_DespawnAllOnStart>`

+Despawn all zombies alive on map right before bloodmoon starts.
+This will make sure you get as much bloodmoonspawns as possible.

+`<BloodmoonSpawner_OverrideVanillaSpawner>false</BloodmoonSpawner_OverrideVanillaSpawner>`

+Set true to override vanilla bloodmoon spawner and let CPM handle bloodmoon.

+`<BloodmoonSpawner_Overridden_AdjustBMEnemyCountPerPlayerToNrOnlinePlayers>true</BloodmoonSpawner_Overridden_AdjustBMEnemyCountPerPlayerToNrOnlinePlayers>`

+Set true to let CPM handle the bloodmoonspawning based on number of online players.
+This is the full auto mode and is recommended.
+Max alive zombies per player will be calculated and when players are in a bloodmoon party, CPM will bring the joy to all members of that party.

+`<BloodmoonSpawner_Overridden_BMEnemyCountPerPlayer>2</BloodmoonSpawner_Overridden_BMEnemyCountPerPlayer>`

+Only used if the previous setting is false.
+This will set the maximum number of zombies alive per player during bloodmoon regardless of number of players online.

+`<BloodmoonSpawner_Overridden_AddMaxAliveServerDuringBloodmoon>0</BloodmoonSpawner_Overridden_AddMaxAliveServerDuringBloodmoon>`

+This value will be added to the maximum allowed zombies alive that is configured in serverconfig.xml.
+Use this to spice up the bloodmoon spawning even more by allowing more zombies alive during bloodmoons.

 `<SpecialCharacters>!@#$%^&amp;*(),.?":;|&lt;&gt;'</SpecialCharacters>`